 - How do I enter the Mentor Coaching hours on my credentialing or renewal application, how long does it take and what is the process after I submit the application?
 There is a place on the application to add mentor coaching.
 When you complete our program and are applying for your credential or renewal you will add my name, email and number of hours mentored, 7 group and 3 individual, over the 3 month time period upon completing our mentor coaching program.
 ICF will check with me to verify your mentor coaching.
-You automatically receive 10 hours of continuing education in core competencies for renewal for mentor coaching, those 10 hours are included in our 24.5 hours CCE.
+You automatically receive 10 hours of continuing education in core competencies for renewal for mentor coaching, those 10 hours are included in our 30 hours CCE.
 Occasionally coaches make a mistake on the dates and have to correct it, which slows down your application.
 It can take up to 24 weeks for a credentialing application to go through, especially for MCC or Portfolio applications.
-After your application has been reviewed, you will then be asked to take the updated, proctored CKA (Coach Knowledge Assessment), the written test, unless you are renewing your credential, starting August 2022.
+After your application has been reviewed, you will then be asked to take the updated, proctored ICF Credentialing Exam, the written test, unless you are renewing your credential.
 If a Credential is due to expire and they submit an application for a higher level credential prior to their current expiration date, ICF Credentials and Standards will automatically renew their current credential during the review process.

-Tip: Before taking the CKA (written Coach Knowledge Assessment), it is helpful to take the complimentary (for ICF members) ICF Ethics course in addition to reviewing the Coaching Competencies.
+Tip: Before taking the ICF Credentialing Exam, it is helpful to take the complimentary (for ICF members) ICF Ethics course in addition to reviewing the Coaching Competencies.

 I hope you have found this Frequently Asked Mentor Coaching Questions guide to be helpful.
 Please let me know how else I may be of service, including if you have further mentor coaching questions.

 Marilyn O’Hearne, MSW, MCC, LLC; CQ Master Certified Coach, International Coaching Federation